Ennomines

 (NCBI-index: 190364)

 A very characteristic species of the Netherlands is the Black-veined Moth (Siona lineata).
-There is no other geometer moth that has white or cream-colored wings with conspicuous black veins and bands on the underside of the wing.
-Fresh moths are mainly cream-colored on the thorax, but as they age, the wings become increasingly white.
-Due to the disappearance of the scales, the dark veins become more and more visible and you can also see them on the top of the wings.
-The male has a long slender abdomen, the end of which is curved upwards.
+No other geometer moth has white or cream-coloured wings with conspicuous black veins and bands on the underside of the wing.
+Fresh moths are mainly cream-coloured on the thorax, but the wings become increasingly white as they age.
+Due to the disappearance of the scales, the dark veins become increasingly visible, and you can also see them on the top of the wings.
+The male has a long, slender abdomen, the end of which is curved upwards.
 The abdomen of the female, which is broad in front and pointed at the tip, is not curved.
 The female also has slightly smaller and more angular wings.
-The flight period is from late April to late June in one generation and the wingspan is 35-40mm.
+The flight period is from late April to late June in one generation, and the wingspan is 35-40mm.
 Host plant: various herbaceous and woody plants.
 Dutch name: Vals witje.
 Frisian name:

 Flying period: